PA COVID-19 Update Tuesday PM

-There are 5,232 individuals hospitalized with COVID-19, near double the peak in the spring.
-Of that number, 1,070 patients are in the intensive care unit with COVID-19.
+There are 4,582 individuals hospitalized with COVID-19.
+Of that number, 950 patients are in the intensive care unit with COVID-19.
 Most of the patients hospitalized are ages 65 or older, and most of the deaths have occurred in patients 65 or older.
 More data is available here.

 The most accurate daily data is available on the website, with archived data also available.